Money System Theory

 The picture is rounded off by a summary of the dysfunctions of split-circuit reserve banking and a brief outlook on the perspective of a single-circuit sovereign money system.

-Other scholars, at the frontline of money theory, so to say, are however overshooting the mark.
+While many orthodox scholars still struggle to catch up with advanced money system theory, other scholars at the frontline of new developments, however, are overshooting the mark.
 One example is a typology by R. Werner.
 He distinguishes three models or theories of banking: the loanable funds model, the theory of reserve circulation, and credit creation out of nothing.
 Here is the article by Richard Werner on > Can banks individually create money out of nothing?
 The theories and the empirical evidence of how banks create money.

 I could not prevent from making a few